grab0id/Python-Windows-Reverse-Shell/README.md

     msf> set ExitOnSession false
     msf> run -j

-Modified for a less fragile shell and a check for sandbox
+Minor edits made by me for formatting and preferences.

 To use on Windows, create an executable using pyinstaller